HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-As seen last year, WordPress is the driver for the most common custom property names, these are easily identifiable by the `–wp–` prefix.
-Following these we once again found a lot of color names `–white`, `–blue`, and so on, used to assign a particular shade of that color.
+As seen last year, WordPress is the driver for the most common custom property names, these are easily identifiable by the `–wp–*` prefix.
+Following these, we once again found a lot of color names `–white`, `–blue`, and so on, used to assign a particular shade of that color.

 ### Types